16 Tips for Building the Perfect Home Office

 This is why it’s important to keep your work and living areas physically separate.
 Your office should be in a room as far away as possible from the place where you sleep.
 This will help your brain associate the office area with work and productivity.

-2. Buy a separate computer for work
+2. Use a separate computer for work

 Two reasons why you should buy separate computers for work and personal use: